 - Kundalini Yoga Teachers must accrue 20 CEUs every two years.
 CEUs do not carry over into the next two-year time period.
 For example, for 2009 Professional Membership this applies to all Kundalini Yoga Teachers who were certified during or before 2006.

 - This program will run on the Honor System (i.e., no proof of CEU participation will be required).
-However, members should keep copies of their IKYTA CEU certificates, receipts, or documentation of home study since 3HO IKYTA reserves the right to randomly audit Members for CEU credits.
+However, members should keep copies of their IKYTA CEU certificates, receipts, or documentation of home study since IKYTA reserves the right to randomly audit members for CEU credits.

 To quality to teach CEU courses you must be:

-- A 3HO IKYTA Professional Member in good standing.
+- An IKYTA Professional Member in good standing.

 - A Kundalini Yoga teacher who has completed a KRI Level 1 Teacher Training Course two or more years ago